 Child maintenance can be applied for through the Child Maintenance Service, where other options have possibly failed or are unsuitable.
 However, before an application can be made, you must speak to Child Maintenance Options to discuss alternative forms of obtaining maintenance for your child.
 Where this is not possible, they will issue you with a reference number in order for you to make an application to the Child Maintenance Service.
 Family mediation is also a recognised method for positively resolving issues around child maintenance.
 To find out more information about family mediation, please click here.

-How Child Maintenance Payments work
+How Child Maintenance Payments Work

 Payments are received through either ‘direct pay’ or ‘collect and pay’.
-Usually payments are received through the ‘direct pay’ system in the first instance before moving on to the ‘collect and pay’ system.
+Usually, payments are received through the ‘direct pay’ system in the first instance before moving on to the ‘collect and pay’ system.

 What are the rates for Child Maintenance?